Human: Diet

-Humans are omnivorous, capable of consuming a wide variety of plant and animal material.
+Humans are omnivorous, opportunistic feeders capable of consuming a wide variety of plant and animal material.
 Human groups have adopted a range of diets from purely vegan to primarily carnivorous.
 In some cases, dietary restrictions in humans can lead to deficiency diseases; however, stable human groups have adapted to many dietary patterns through both genetic specialization and cultural conventions to use nutritionally balanced food sources.
 The human diet is prominently reflected in human culture and has led to the development of food science.

 Until the development of agriculture, Homo sapiens employed a hunter-gatherer method as their sole means of food collection.
-This involved combining stationary food sources (such as fruits, grains, tubers, and mushrooms, insect larvae and aquatic mollusks) with wild game, which must be hunted and captured in order to be consumed.
+This involved combining stationary food sources (such as fruits, grains, tubers, and mushrooms, insect larvae, and aquatic mollusks) with wild game, which must be hunted and captured in order to be consumed.
 It has been proposed that humans have used fire to prepare and cook food since the time of Homo erectus.
 Human domestication of wild plants began about 11,700 years ago, leading to the development of agriculture, a gradual process called the Neolithic Revolution.
 These dietary changes may also have altered human biology; the spread of dairy farming provided a new and rich source of food, leading to the evolution of the ability to digest lactose in some adults.
 The types of food consumed, and how they are prepared, have varied widely by time, location, and culture.

 In general, humans can survive for up to eight weeks without food, depending on stored body fat.
 Survival without water is usually limited to three or four days, with a maximum of one week.
-In 2020, it was estimated 9 million humans die every year from causes directly or indirectly related to starvation.
+In 2020, it was estimated that 9 million humans die every year from causes directly or indirectly related to starvation.
 Childhood malnutrition is also common and contributes to the global burden of disease.
 However, global food distribution is not even, and obesity among some human populations has increased rapidly, leading to health complications and increased mortality in some developed and a few developing countries.
-Worldwide, over one billion people are obese, while in the United States 35% of people are obese, leading to this being described as an "obesity epidemic."
+Worldwide, over one billion people are obese, while in the United States, 35% of people are obese, leading to this being described as an "obesity epidemic".
 Obesity is caused by consuming more calories than are expended, so excessive weight gain is usually caused by an energy-dense diet.

 Food consumption is the first step of the digestive process, in which humans ultimately expel feces ranging in frequency from multiple times per day to multiple times per week.